Zywave/booster/src/_areas/blog/posts/2022-03-14-release-notes-march-2022.md

 Thank you to all who helped us with testing dialog while it was behind a flag!

-## We're (starting to) watch you!

-One thing that's been lacking from our front end components has been how little we know about how they are used (or if they are used at all).
-Over time, we'll be working to sprinkle in some minor analytics and utilization tracking (while keeping a close eye on impact to performance).

-To start this off, we're monitoring utilization of the [Zywave Shell component](/application-framework/components/shell/?tab=usage) in our standard tracking process.
-This will have no impact on you, but will greatly help us in evaluating if we are succeeding in bringing more consistency to our users.

 ## Custom analytics hooks

 We have some minor enhancements to our [Zywave Analytics component](/application-framework/components/analytics/?tab=usage) to hopefully help you measure your own metrics!